aws-solutions/streaming-data-solution-for-amazon-kinesis-and-amazon-msk/README.md

 ```

 ## Deployment
-You can launch this solution with one click from the [solution home pages]:
+You can launch this solution with one click from the solution home pages:
 - [AWS Streaming Data Solution for Amazon Kinesis](https://aws.amazon.com/solutions/implementations/aws-streaming-data-solution-for-amazon-kinesis)
 - [AWS Streaming Data Solution for Amazon MSK](https://aws.amazon.com/solutions/implementations/aws-streaming-data-solution-for-amazon-msk)